About Me

 Who I am and why I write

 Why kidlit?
-In addition to uncovering passions on my journey, I’ve also meandered into dark valleys and encountered ambushes but with each new hurdle I became more resilient.
-I’ve observed many story times with excited, entertained and thoughtful children, as well as the distracted and disenfranchised who become engaged with rhythm, silly rhyme, humor, and high stakes.
-I whole-heartedly believe in the power of kidlit to responsibly shape internal narratives and provide developmentally appropriate challenges that nurture resilience.
+In addition to uncovering passions on my journey, I’ve meandered into dark valleys and encountered ambushes becoming more resilient with each new hurdle.
+Having observed many story times with excited, entertained and interested children, as well as the distracted and disenfranchised, I've witnessed the magical effect of rhythm, silly rhyme, humor, and high stakes on engagement.
+I whole-heartedly believe in the power of kidlit to responsibly shape internal narratives and provide age-appropriate challenges that nurture resilience.

 Credentials & background